OMEMO support in Tails

 This is a valid feature request.
 I think it'll be addressed either as part of #8573 or thanks to the upcoming changes to the Additional Software Package feature (which will soon become much more usable, better integrated, and thus an option for everyone who wants their preferred IM protocol/client, because we can't possibly ship them all).

-#15 Updated by Kurtis almost 2 years ago
+#15 Updated by Kurtis about 2 years ago

 libsignal-protocol-c is now in debian testing: